| | | | |

 • Gently stir in the caramelized pineapple to the pork adobo.
 Remove & discard bay leaves.

-• Serve pineapple pork adobo over steamed rice and topped with sliced green onions.
+• Serve pineapple pork adobo over steamed rice, and top with sliced green onions.
 Enjoy!

 DID YOU MAKE THIS RECIPE?Tag @4loveofcooking on instagram and hashtag it #4loveofcooking